uiuc-hpc/Recorder/README.md

 **Recorder 2.1.8** Dec 18, 2020
 1. Add MPI_Test, MPI_Testany, MPI_Testsome, MPI_Testall
-2. Do not log pointers by default as it delivers no so much information
+2. Do not log pointers by default as it delivers not so much information

 **Recorder 2.1.7** Nov 11, 2020
 1. Add fcntl() support.
 Only support commands defined in [POSIX standard](https://pubs.opengroup.org/onlinepubs/009695399/functions/fcntl.html).